 The final game of the prequel trilogy which began with Professor Layton and the Last Specter on DS, Hershel Layton’s daughter took the limelight in the follow up.
 This capped the story of the professor and apprentice Luke’s first meeting and exploits, taking them on a globe-trotting adventure and showcasing the best elements of the series.
 Of course, thanks to backwards compatibility, we’d recommend starting from the beginning if its gentle form of adventure puzzling sounds appealing, but if you’ve only got time for one, you can’t go wrong with Azran Legacy.

-In conclusion, 3D Streets of Rage 2 is a masterclass in its genre.
+3D Streets of Rage 2 is wonderful version of a game which is a masterclass in its genre.
 In its day it was one of the most accomplished and fully featured beat-'em-ups available, with great game balance and spot-on pacing.
-More than twenty years later it's still a joy to pick up and play; even more so with M2's excellent additions.
+All these years later it's still a joy to pick up and play; even more so with M2's excellent additions.
 If you're reliving your youth, you'll find this is one game where rose-tinted spectacles haven't pulled the wool over your eyes.
 It is as good as you remember.
 If you're coming at this fresh, we envy you; enjoy every second.
-Streets of Rage 2 is back with a vengeance and it's thoroughly deserving of your time.
+Streets of Rage 2 is thoroughly deserving of your time.
 A true classic.

 It's clear that nothing can ever replace the sublime experience of sitting inside a hulking, moving arcade cabinet, steering wheel shaking and Passing Breeze pumping out of the speakers.
-But with arcades becoming increasingly rare, the Nintendo 3DS version steps up to the table and makes up for its diminutive size by packing in plenty of extra features, stunning presentation and immaculate controls.
-(Note: the Ferrari license still doesn't feature) It may have taken the best part of three decades, but M2 has delivered what is quite simply the best ever home version of Out Run.
-A fantastic version of a timeless classic and another victory punch for Sega's 3D Classics range - 3D Out Run is a beautiful journey that everybody should take.
+But with arcades becoming increasingly rare, the Nintendo 3DS version of this classic steps up to the table and makes up for its diminutive size by packing in plenty of extra features, stunning presentation and immaculate controls.
+M2 has delivered a fantastic version of a timeless classic and another victory punch for Sega's 3D Classics range.
+3D Out Run is a beautiful journey that everybody should take.

 If you already own or played the DS version, this may not be the reboot you were hoping for.
 For those coming to the title fresh, however, prepare to be impressed.
 Even though the game doesn't offer up much of an overhaul, it still remains a stellar, stylish RPG that handily melds strategy and turn-based battle.
 It's definitely one of the heftier 3DS games out there too, with multiple endings and tons of content to explore.